Sample Letter of Intent for Graduate School

 - Complete the required information.
 It’s important to ensure you have all the correct and complete information that was requested.

 - Check the details.
 Easy-to-miss details, like the wrong name of the recipient or school, could damage your chances of consideration.
 Check that these are correct, and that your main body content stays on-message.
-Finally, make sure your letter content is organized in a logical way for a reader.
+Finally, organize your letter content in a logical way for a reader.